pandaproject/panda/docs/what_is_panda.rst

 * A place for journalists to store data.
 * A search engine for your news data.
-* An archive of your newsworthy datasets.
+* A private archive of your newsworthy datasets.
 * `Extensible <api.html>`_.
 * `Self-hosted <production.html>`_.